 Easy Steps To Change Runlevels on AlmaLinux 9

-In this guide, you will learn to Change Runlevels on AlmaLinux 9.
+In this guide from the Orcacore website, you will learn to Change Runlevels on AlmaLinux 9.
 Runlevels are operational states that define what services and processes should be running on the system.
 They play a critical role in system administration, helping to manage system states and transitions smoothly.

 Traditional Runlevels map to systemd targets in AlmaLinux 9